Kreative-Performative-Individuals/KB/README.md

   * Prints:
     * Confirmation message when the ontology is successfully loaded and initialized.

-* <strong>"generate_hash_code"</strong>:
-  * Description: Generates a compact, alphanumeric hash code for a given input string.
-    The function uses a secure SHA-256 hash algorithm and encodes the result in a URL-safe Base64 format.
-The output is truncated for brevity.
-  * Input Parameters:
-     * `input_data` (str): The input string to generate the hash code from.
-  * Output:
-     * `hash_code` (str): A shortened alphanumeric hash code derived from the input data.

- * <strong>"get_formulas"</strong>:
-   * Description: This function retrieves and unrolls formulas associated with a given KPI label.
-     It recursively searches for nested KPIs in the formulas and expands them until all formulas are fully unrolled
-   * Input Parameters:
-      * `kpi` (str): The label of the KPI whose formula is to be retrieved and unrolled.
-      * `onto` (Ontology): An ontology object used to search for KPI entities based on their label.
-   * Output:
-      * `f_list` (list): A list of all formulas found during the unrolling process, including nested ones.
-      * `kpi_label_list` (list): A list of the original KPI labels (input `kpi` and any nested ones found).
-      * `kpi_list` (list): A list of KPI names corresponding to the formulas in `f_list`.

  * <strong>"add_kpi"</strong>:
      * Description: Adds a new KPI (Key Performance Indicator) to the ontology if it meets the specified criteria.